Robinpig/Note/docs/CS/Java/JDK/Basic/Lambda&Stream.md

 *Collection provide a **default method** to avert all third-party collections libraries being broken.*

 *default methods are designed primarily to allow binary compatible API evolution.
-Allowing classes to win over any default methods simplifies a lot of inheritance scenarios.*
+Allowing classes to win over any default methods simplifies a lot of Hierarchy scenarios.*

 #### Arrays